ghi-electronics/BrainPad-Docs/projects/burglar-alarm.md

 ## How it Works

 Place the BrainPad in such a way that you would want to be alerted when it is moved.
 For example, you could place it in a desk drawer so the alarm will be triggered when someone tries to open the drawer.
 Press the left button to arm the alarm.
-After the countdown, any movement will trigger the alarm.
+After the countdown, any movement of the BrainPad will trigger the alarm.

 ## The Code in C#
 > [!Tip]